petrHendrych/ibt/README.md

 For more information how to setup backend and platform-specific informations visit this page: <https://docs.djangoproject.com/en/3.0/ref/contrib/gis/install/>.

+Don't forget to setup your own local database.
+Follow instructions from link above and change needed data in `settings.py` file.

+### Frontend installation

-After cloning repository run `npm install` to install needed packages.
+After cloning repository run `npm install` in frontend directory to install needed packages.